Finney County officials are moving forward with reopening amid the rising cases of COVID-19

 FINNEY COUNTY, Kan.
 (KSNW) – COVID-19 cases are still on the rise in western Kansas.
 However, Finney County is working towards getting back to normal.

-With nearly fifteen hundred cases in Finney County alone, western Kansas has become a hotspot for COVID-19.
+With nearly 1,500 cases in Finney County alone, western Kansas has become a hotspot for COVID-19.
 However, county officials believe the worst is over.

 After a large push from the community, on May 29th, Finney County commissioners voted 5-0 to reopen the county effective June 8th.